SurtzSean/ProceduralTerrain/README.md

 ![](https://raw.githubusercontent.com/SurtzSean/ProceduralTerrain/master/projectresult.png)

 # Description
-	This program will procedurally generate 3D terrain based on player position
+	This program will procedurally generate 3D terrain as the player moves through the world using Simplex Noise.
+It uses OpenGL ang GLFW bindings provided by LWJGL along with several other libraries mentioned in the resources section

 ## Note:
   This project probably WILL NOT WORK with Java SDK 16 - it gets an error with tools.jar.